rustybird/qubes-app-split-browser/README.md

 ## Installation

-1. Create a persistent VM, and configure it to have no network access itself, but to launch torified DisposableVMs:
+1. Create a new persistent VM or take an existing one, and configure it to launch torified DisposableVMs and (optionally) to have no network access itself:

-        qvm-create --template fedora-xx --label purple browser-1
+        qvm-create --label=purple surfer
-        qvm-prefs --set browser-1 netvm ''
+        qvm-prefs surfer default_dispvm whonix-ws-xx-dvm
-        qvm-prefs --set browser-1 default_dispvm whonix-ws-xx-dvm
+        qvm-prefs surfer netvm ''

-2. Copy `vm/` into your persistent VM (e.g. browser-1) and run `sudo make PREFIX=/usr/local install-persist`, or copy it into its TemplateVM (e.g. fedora-xx) and run `sudo make install-persist`.
-Also install the `dmenu oathtool pwgen` packages (in the TemplateVM).
+2. Copy `vm/` into your persistent VM and run `sudo make PREFIX=/usr/local install-persist`, or copy it into its TemplateVM (e.g. fedora-xx) and run `sudo make install-persist`.
+Also install the `dmenu oathtool pwgen` packages in the TemplateVM.

 3. Copy `vm/` into your "template for DisposableVMs" (e.g. whonix-ws-xx-dvm) and run `sudo make PREFIX=/usr/local install-disp`, or copy it into its TemplateVM (e.g. whonix-ws-xx) and run `sudo make install-disp`.
-Also install the `xdotool` package (in the TemplateVM).
+Also install the `xdotool` package in the TemplateVM.

-4. You can enable the Split Browser application launcher shortcuts for `browser-1` as usual through the Applications tab in VM Settings, or alternatively run `split-browser -h` in a terminal to see the help message.
+4. You can enable the Split Browser application launcher shortcuts for your persistent VM as usual through the Applications tab in Qube Settings, or alternatively run `split-browser -h` in a terminal to see the help message.

 TODO: document included `fedora/`, `debian/`, and `arch/` packaging